 - Another important piece of data you want to backup are your photos, videos and music.
 There are a couple of ways to do this but the fastest and most effective is to connect your phone to your PC or Mac using the USB cable that came with your phone.
 Mac users may need to install a small app called Android File Transfer to get this working.
 Once connected, you’ll find all of your photos and videos in a folder called DCIM, and your music files in a folder called Music.
 Now you can just copy those folders over to your computer.

 - What about all your text messages, call logs, system settings, calendar events, playlists, browser bookmarks, etc?
-To back up these, you may consider a third-party backup tool such as Backup Your Mobile or My Backup Pro, which allows you to backup your stuff to the cloud or to your memory card and to sync it back over to your new device.
+To back up these, you may consider a third-party backup tool such as My Backup Pro, which allows you to backup your stuff to the cloud or to your memory card and to sync it back over to your new device.

 Encrypt your data